Feature-oriented programming: AHEAD

 or interactions (semantics-altering transformations).
 We use the neutral term “delta” to represent all of these possibilities, as each occurs in FOSD.

-To illustrate, suppose feature j extends a grammar by gj (new rules and tokens are added), extends source code by sj (new classes and members are added and existing methods are modified), and extends documentation by dj.
-The tuple of deltas for feature j is modeled by j=[gj,sj,dj], which we call a delta tuple.
+To illustrate, suppose feature j extends a grammar by Δgj (new rules and tokens are added), extends source code by Δsj (new classes and members are added and existing methods are modified), and extends documentation by Δdj.
+The tuple of deltas for feature j is modeled by j=[Δgj,Δsj,Δdj], which we call a delta tuple.
 Elements of delta tuples can themselves be delta tuples.
-Example: sj represents the changes that are made to each class in sf by feature j, i.e., sj=[c1…cn].
+Example: Δsj represents the changes that are made to each class in sf by feature j, i.e., Δsj=[Δc1…Δcn].

 The representations of a program are computed recursively by nested vector addition.
 The representations for parser p2 (whose GenVoca expression is j+f) are: